composedbymax/ai-chatbot/README.md

 ### `config.php`

-Create a file in the project root:
+Create this file in the api folder and enter your openrouter API key:

 ```php
 <?php